FEBS Workshop 'Protein termini 2026: From mechanisms to biological impact'

 General Description

-The FEBS Workshop 'Protein termini 2026: From mechanisms to biological impact' will be the 5th biennial conference of the International Society for Protein Termini (ISPT) and a FEBS Workshop within the FEBS Advanced Courses program.
+The FEBS Workshop 'Protein termini 2026: From mechanisms to biological impact' will be the 5th biennial conference of the International Society for Protein Termini (ISPT) and appear within the FEBS Advanced Courses programme.
 We will explore the fundamental roles of protein termini across kingdoms of life, with emphasis on how terminal modifications regulate protein fate, signaling, and disease.

 More about our conference programme: